anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 [VERY ROUGH DRAFT]
 We will assume a basic knowledge of the [OntoLex-Lemon vocabulary](https://www.w3.org/2016/05/ontolex/), its extension dealing with lexicographic resources the [OntoLex-Lemon Lexicography Module (Lexicog)](https://www.w3.org/2019/09/lexicog/), and the [Lexinfo vocabulary](https://lexinfo.net/) which allows for the addition of more specific linguistic information to RDF vocabularies (specifying for instance part of speech information).

-The [original lemon model](https://lemon-model.net/) (on which OntoLex-Lemon was based) allowed for the addition of topic information with the ```lemon:topic property``` to entries and more pertinently the use of the ```lemon:context``` to specify the technical register of a sense.
+The [original lemon model](https://lemon-model.net/) (on which OntoLex-Lemon was based) allowed for the addition of topic information to entries with the ```lemon:topic property``` and more pertinently the use of ```lemon:context``` to specify the technical register of a sense.
 The latest version of OntoLex-Lemon does not contain these properties.
-The guidelines do however suggest the use of the ```dct:subject``` property to specify "under which conditions (context, register, domain, etc) it is valid to regard the lexical entry as having the ontological entity as meaning".
-In addition the Ontolex guidelines mention the ```usage``` property which is defined as indicating "usage conditions or pragmatic implications when using the lexical entry to refer to the given ontological meaning"; this property has the domain of ```ontolex:LexicalSense``` and the range ```rdfs:Resource```.
-In the lexicog vocabulary we have subproperties of usage, including lexicog:domain which is defined as a "usage marker which identifies the specialized field of knowledge in which a lexical unit is mainly used".
+The [guidelines](https://www.w3.org/2016/05/ontolex/) do however suggest the use of the ```dct:subject``` property to specify
+> under which conditions (context, register, domain, etc) it is valid to regard the lexical entry as having the ontological entity as meaning.

+In addition the Ontolex guidelines mention the ```ontolex:usage``` property which is defined as indicating
+> usage conditions or pragmatic implications when using the lexical entry to refer to the given ontological meaning

+this property has the domain of ```ontolex:LexicalSense``` and the range ```rdfs:Resource```.
+In the lexinfo vocabulary we have subproperties of ```ontolex:usage```, including ```lexinfo:domain``` which is defined as a
+>usage marker which identifies the specialized field of knowledge in which a lexical unit is mainly used.

 Ontolex therefore seems to offer us a way of marking a lexical entry as belonging to a certain domain (this is useful in case a term is only used in a technical sense) and a way of specifying that a specific sense of an entry is associated with a particular domain.

-When the meaning specified refers to a specific technical sense of a word belonging to a domain we recommend using the ontolex:LexicalConcept class
+When the meaning specified refers to a specific technical sense of a word belonging to a domain **we recommend using the ```ontolex:LexicalConcept``` class**

       <subject_resource> skos:definition
                    [
                    rdf:value “This is an example of definition” ;
                    dct:source “Dictionary X” .
                    ] .

+      <file:///Users/fahadkhan/Documents/GitHub/EncodingDomainLabelsRDF/Examples/guarda_redes_rdf.xml#DLP.guarda_redes> a ontolex:LexicalEntry ;
+            lexinfo:etymology [ rdf:value "Da forma do verbo guardar"@pt ],
+             [ rdf:value "De forma do verbo guardar + rede"@pt ],
+             [ rdf:value "+ rede"@pt ] ;
+            lexinfo:gender lexinfo:feminine,
+            lexinfo:masculino ;
+            lexinfo:number lexinfo:plural,
+            lexinfo:singular ;
+            ontolex:canonicalForm [ ontolex:phoneticRep "ɡwardɐˈredəʃ"@pt ;
+            ontolex:writtenRep "guarda_redes"@pt ] ;
+            ontolex:sense [ lexinfo:domain [ rdf:value "" ] ;
+            lexinfo:geographic [ rdf:value "Brasil" ],
+                [ rdf:value "Brasil" ] ;
+            lexinfo:synonym <file:///Users/fahadkhan/Documents/GitHub/EncodingDomainLabelsRDF/Examples/guarda_redes_rdf.xml> ;
+            rdfs:comment """Termo recorrente em desportos coletivos, designadamente no futebol, andebol, hóquei, etc.""" ;
+            skos:definition "jogador de uma equipa que atua na baliza, cuja função é impedir a entrada da bola na sua baliza com o objetivo de evitar que a             equipa adversária marque golos ou pontos"@pt ;
+            lexicog:usageExample [ rdf:value """O guarda-redes, com uma exibição de luxo, foi a figura do jogo."""@pt ] ] .

+      <file:///Users/fahadkhan/Documents/GitHub/EncodingDomainLabelsRDF/Examples/guarda_redes_rdf.xml> rdf:value "arqueiro"@pt,
+            "goleiro"@pt .